mageekguy/phpfpm.cubism.js/README.md

 }
 ```
 Do not omit to restart [nginx](http://wiki.nginx.org/Main)!
+You can also used the file `index.hml` which is in this repository.
+It works out of the box, just replace the string `http://your.domain.here/status` with your PHP-FPM status URL.
 You can now open your HTML file in your HTTP browser, or upload it on a web server.